Reddit: Other features

+Chat features

 In 2017, Reddit developed its own real-time chat software for the site.
 While some established subreddits have used third-party software to chat about their communities, the company built chat functions that it hopes will become an integral part of Reddit.
 Individual chat rooms were rolled out in 2017 and community chat rooms for members of a given subreddit were rolled out in 2018.

-In 2019, Reddit tested a new feature which allowed users to tip others.
-It was only made available for a user named Chris who goes by the alias u/shittymorph, who was known for posting well-written comments, only for them to end with the same copypasta referencing the 1998 Hell in a Cell match between wrestlers The Undertaker and Mankind.

 Reddit Talk was announced in April 2021 as a competitor to Clubhouse.
-Reddit Talk lets subreddit moderators start audio meeting rooms that mimick Clubhouse in design.
+Reddit Talk lets subreddit moderators start audio meeting rooms that mimic Clubhouse in design.
 In 2022, Reddit Talk was updated to support recording audio rooms and work on the web version of Reddit.
 A desktop app is reportedly slated for a late February release.

-In August 2021, the company introduced a TikTok-like short-form video feature for iOS that lets users rapidly swipe through a feed of short video content.

-In December 2021, the company introduced a Spotify Wrapped-like feature called Reddit Recap that recaps various statistics from January 1 to November 30 about each individual user, such as how much time they spent on Reddit, which communities they joined, and the topics that they engaged with, and allows the user to view it.
+Reddit Chat replaced the Reddit private messaging system in June 2025.

+AI integration

+Reddit acquired MeaningCloud, a natural language processing company in June 2022.
+In February 2024, Reddit announced a partnership with Google in a deal worth about $60 million per year, to license its real-time user content to train Google's AI model.
+The partnership also lets Reddit get access to Google's "Vertex AI" service which would help improve search results on Reddit.
+It was announced that Reddit and OpenAI had reached a deal that will allow OpenAI access to the Reddit API to train its models, while Reddit will receive certain AI tools for moderators and users.
+In December 2024, Reddit announced Reddit Answers, an AI search tool that summarizes conversations in response to a question from the user.